Pregnancy belts: how to choose and use them?

 What is a pregnancy belt?

-Before we go any further into the hows and whys of the pregnancy belt, let's go over the basics!
-Also known as a lumbar belt or support belt, it is used during maternity (during pregnancy and after ldelivery) to relieve pain.
+Before we go any further into the hows and whys of pregnancy belts, let's go back to basics!
+Also known as a lumbar belt or support belt, it is used during maternity (both during pregnancy and after childbirth) to relieve pain.

-Sensations of physical discomfort are common during pregnancyThese are just some of the minor inconveniences caused by baby's development (nausea, insomnia, etc.).
+Sensations of physical discomfort are commonplace during pregnancyThis adds to the array of minor discomforts caused by baby's development (nausea, insomnia, etc.).
 Tensions may appear, especially in the back, as the distension of the abdominal muscles caused by the growing uterus no longer enables them to play their role of balancing and supporting the spine.

-But be careful not to confuse it with a pregnancy band!
-While a pregnancy belt helpsimprove posture and relieve aches and pains, a bandeau is worn for aesthetic purposes only, to show off the mum-to-be's round belly!
+But be careful not to confuse this with a pregnancy band!
+While a pregnancy belt canimprove posture and relieve pain, a pregnancy band is worn for aesthetic purposes only, to show off the mum-to-be's round belly!

 Why use a pregnancy belt?

-It can be useful for pregnant women prone to lower back pain.
-Fortunately, this is not the case for all women: some with stronger muscles, or who have gained little weight, may not need the extra support.
+A pregnancy belt can be useful for pregnant women prone to lower back pain.
+Fortunately, this isn't the case for everyone: some women with stronger muscles, or who have gained little weight, won't necessarily need the extra support.

-It also helps relieve other pregnancy symptomssuch as circulation problems, ligament pain, lurinary incontinence or a feeling of heaviness.
+It can also help relieve other pregnancy symptomssuch as circulation problems, ligament pain, urinary incontinence or a feeling of heaviness.

-When can I wear a pregnancy support belt?
+When can a pregnancy support belt be worn?

-It can be worn whenever the need arises - there are no special rules!
-Some women experience pain as early as the first trimester of pregnancy, while others only feel the need in the weeks leading up to ldelivery.
+You can wear it as soon as you feel the need - there's no particular rule!
+Some women experience pain as early as the first trimester of pregnancy, while others only feel the need in the weeks leading up to delivery.
 The only thing to remember is that the pregnancy belt must not be worn continuously, 24 hours a day.
 It's best to take a thirty-minute break at least every three hours.

-If you're active and on your feet all day long, you'll want to choose a soft, seamless belt.
+Women who remain active and are regularly on their feet during the day should opt for a more flexible, seamless belt.
 They are more discreet than other models, and go unnoticed under clothing.

 During maternity